 Keeping plants well watered, basically saving the world one garden at a time

 Hydrawise combines hardware and software that allows users to schedule their watering system simply and remotely, saving money and reducing waste.
-They've dominated the market as the best WiFi irrigation system and they came to us for help giving their hybrid application a modern overhaul.
+They've dominated the market as the best WiFi irrigation system and they came to us for help giving their hybrid application a modern UX and UI overhaul.

-- Visual language was unintuitve and needed some sprucing up
+The visual language was unintuitive and needed some sprucing up

 Our testing showed that Homeowner users were struggling to understand the terminology and industry lingo.
 As well as making copy recommendations, we designed informational clusters, meaning the user can focus on one piece of information at a time.